 - How high from the floor are the slats that your current foundation or box spring rests on?

 Mattress requires a foundation/support.
-You want to determine total height of your future bed.
+First: having the right foundation is important for the mattress warranty.
+Second: you want to determine total height of your future bed – from the floor to the top of the mattress.
 Below is the checklist which will help you to be prepared for shopping:

 - What kind of bed do you have or are planning to have?
 Is it a standard or platform bed?